User Experience and Customer Experience: Definitions, Roles, and Issues

 While user experience focuses on

-optimizing interactions with digital systems and products, customer experience encompasses the entire journey, from first contact through post-sale.
+optimising interactions with digital systems and products, customer experience encompasses the entire journey, from first contact through post-sale.

 A winning strategy depends on the ability to integrate both dimensions seamlessly and coherently.
-This requires investments not only in user research and data analysis,

-but also in rigorous coordination across company departments.
+This requires investments not only in user research and data analysis, but also rigorous coordination across company departments.

-unified approach enables companies to exceed expectations and deepen loyalty through interactions that are both emotionally positive and technologically robust.
 By bringing user experience and customer experience together, companies build a holistic experience where every touchpoint becomes an opportunity to create value and leave a lasting impression.

 International Experts and Theorists of User Experience